brentvollebregt/multi-clipboard/README.md

      - Runs in a new thread so the main can die and this can move to the background
      - Optional import for pynput
         - Notify the user if not installed
+     - Add autostart option
+        - Put in settings to toggle
+        - "Listen on Startup"
+        - Put a vbs script in startup folder
+        - Remove if toggled off
  - Convert to package format
     - Add setup.py
     - License